Convex-Dev/design/cad/026_lisp/README.md

 ## The `nil` value

 The value `nil` is an important special value.
-Its usage may depend on context: it is typically used to mean "no answer" or "not found".
+While usage may depend on context, it is typically used to mean "no value" or "not found".

 Frequently, it is used to indicate when something is not found in a data structure, e.g.